spider-tronix/arboc/README.md

   •	Goal based locomotion and object tracking for underwater exploratory robots using deep reinforcement learning.

  # Workplan:
-  •	Waterproofing of the servos and othe components( Finish before 21/08 Jack)

-  •	If a solution for waterproofing is not found before 19/08 then we'll have to order waterproof servos

-  •	Gazebo simulation error correction ( By Senthur )
+  •	Gazebo simulation updation ( By Senthur )

   •	Validation and callibration of the bot and video shoot by FSOC (Aditya, Manu, Senthur, Jack)